The secrets of Quiberon Bay

 The ENVSN is involved in this matter and provides some help to decipher winds and tidal streams:

-WIND OBSERVATION : Wind sensors placed at different locations in the Bay provide information on the wind observed in real time (every minute).
+WIND OBSERVATION : Wind sensors placed at different locations in and around the Bay provide information on the wind observed in real time (every minute).

 DECIPHERING THE BAY : In collaboration with the University of Lyon, ENVSN has developed a document dealing with thermal breezes, site effects and tidal streams in the Bay of Quiberon.